Categorical Torelli theorems for Gushel-Mukai threefolds: Introduction

 \subsection{Acknowledgements}

 Firstly, it is our pleasure to thank Arend Bayer for very useful discussions on the topics of this project.
 We would like to thank Sasha Kuznetsov for answering many of our questions on Gushel--Mukai threefolds.
-We thank Atanas Iliev, Laurent Manivel, Daniele Faenzi, Dmitry Logachev, Will Donovan, Bernhard Keller, Alexey Elagin, Xiaolei Zhao, Chunyi Li, Laura Pertusi, Song Yang, Alex Perry, Pieter Belmans, Qingyuan Jiang, Enrico Fatighenti, Naoki Koseki, Chunyi Li, Bingyu Xia, Yong Hu and Luigi Martinelli for helpful conversations on several related topics.
+We thank Atanas Iliev, Laurent Manivel, Daniele Faenzi, Dmitry Logachev, Will Donovan, Bernhard Keller, Alexey Elagin, Xiaolei Zhao, Chunyi Li, Laura Pertusi, Song Yang, Alex Perry, Pieter Belmans, Qingyuan Jiang, Enrico Fatighenti, Naoki Koseki, Bingyu Xia, Yong Hu and Luigi Martinelli for helpful conversations on several related topics.
 We would like to thank Daniele Faenzi for sending us the preprint \cite{Faenzi2021genusten} and Soheyla Feyzbakhsh for sending us the preprint \cite{FeyzbakhshPertusi2021stab}.
 We thank Pieter Belmans for useful comments on the first draft of our article.
+The last author would like to thank Tingyu Sun for constant support and encouragement.
+We would like to thank the anonymous referee for their careful reading of our paper, and for their very useful and insightful comments.

 The first and last authors are supported by ERC Consolidator Grant WallCrossAG, no. 819864.
+The first author was also supported by the Luxembourg National Research Fund (FNR–17113194).